 It’s not a bold remark to say that technology is changing the face of banking.
-Everything from internal logistics to customer relations, technology is having a series of major impacts on the way money is made, stored and exchanged.
-Financial hardships are a great struggle for many in the world today, and people are increasingly looking to alternative forms of help that new websites, devices, and software provide.
+Everything from internal logistics to customer relations, technology is having a series of major impacts on the way money is made, stored, and exchanged.
+Financial hardships are a great struggle for many in the world today, and people are increasingly looking to alternative forms of help that new websites, devices, and software providers.

 But how and why is this being achieved?
 Is it all worth it in the end, or are there any flaws in this tech takeover in the banking world?

 Consequently, here’s how 2019 technology is changing banking.